Build a Predator-Proof Chicken Coop: A Complete Guide

 Taking strategic lighting a step further, motion detectors can be your eyes and ears when you’re not around.
 While many motion detectors are connected to lights, you can also link them to alarms or even cameras that send alerts to your phone.
 A loud, unexpected noise can be even more frightening to a predator than a light.
 Motion sensor lights and alarms serve a dual purpose: they scare away the immediate threat and notify you that something is prowling around your coop, giving you a chance to intervene.

-Reinforce Corners and Joints
+Don't Forget to Reinforce Corners and Joints

 A predator’s first move is to test for weakness.
 They will push, pull, and claw at every corner, seam, and joint to find a way in.
 A flimsy structure is an open invitation.
 That’s why it’s critical to ensure your coop is sturdy and doesn't wobble.
 Larger predators like bears or even a determined pack of coyotes can easily topple or break apart a poorly constructed coop.
 Using solid wood, quality hardware, and reinforcing every corner and joint ensures the structure can withstand a serious challenge.
 A well-built coop with solid materials is your flock’s first and best line of defense.

-Stop Predators from Digging In
+How to Stop Predators from Digging Under Your Coop

 Some of the most determined predators, like foxes, raccoons, and weasels, won't just test your doors and windows—they'll try to dig right under the walls.
 A secure coop needs to be fortified from the ground up to protect your flock from these persistent threats.
 Creating a barrier that extends below the surface is one of the most effective ways to stop digging predators in their tracks.
 By making it too difficult for them to tunnel into the run or coop, you can ensure your chickens are safe and sound, day and night.
 These methods create a formidable defense that starts at the foundation.

-Install a Hardware Cloth Apron
+Lay a Buried Hardware Cloth Apron

 A hardware cloth apron is your first line of defense against digging predators.
 This technique involves burying a "skirt" of hardware cloth around the entire perimeter of your chicken run.
 To create one, dig a trench at least six to twelve inches deep around the base of the run.
 Then, lay an 18- to 24-inch wide piece of hardware cloth flat on the ground, extending outward from the coop's edge.
 You can bury the cloth just under the surface or secure it firmly with landscape staples, heavy rocks, or bricks.
 When a predator tries to dig at the base of the run, it will hit this tough wire barrier and give up.
 It’s a simple but incredibly effective way to secure your flock’s outdoor space.